scverse/spatialdata/docs/design_doc.md

 ### Points (representation to be discussed)

 Coordinates of points for single molecule data.
 Each observation is a point, and might have additional information (intensity etc.).
+Current implementation represent points as a parquet file and a `pyarrow.Table` in memory.
+The only requirement is that the table contains axis name `["x","y","z"]` to represent the axes.
+It can also contains coordinates transformations in `attrs`.

-However, this depends on whether we will adopt AnnData as the representation.
+If we will adopt AnnData as in-memory representation (and zarr for on-disk storage) it might look like the following:

-These are represented as an AnnData object of shape `(n_points, n_features)`, saved in X. Coordinates are stored as an array in `obsm` with key `spatial`.
+AnnData object of shape `(n_points, n_features)`, saved in X. Coordinates are stored as an array in `obsm` with key `spatial`.
 Points can have only one set of coordinates, as defined in `adata.obsm["spatial"]`.
 The `AnnData`'s layer `X` will typically be a sparse array with one entry for each row.

 ### Graphs (representation to be refined)